trojanh/ToDoApp/README.md

 # To-doapp

 This is simple ToDO app made in ember 2.7.
-You can find the working demo on firbase https://todo-app-40c70.firebaseapp.com
+You can find the working demo on firebase https://todo-app-40c70.firebaseapp.com

 ## Prerequisites